EvernodeXRPL/evernode-docs/docs/source/hosts/evernode-diagnostics.md

 - As the universe assignment is a random process, we do not have control over that, however, the model always tries to omit malfunctioning nodes.
 - But if you were to be in a "bad universe" your reputation round will be missed but the reputation score you have maintained so far won't be affected.
 - **This could also mean that you are a bad actor**, check the [below point](#c-scorenumerator-sits-at-a-very-low-value) to investigate on that.
+- Note: If you are seeing this behavior more often, it means you are having issues with running reputation contract and you'll be getting lower reputation scores.
+Check [this](#c-scorenumerator-sits-at-a-very-low-value) for diagnostics.

 ### c. `scoreNumerator` sits at a very low value
 - Check your [reputation logs](#a-health-of-reputationd-service)